libAtoms/extxyz/README.md

 *   If after full parsing the key “Properties” is missing, the format is retroactively assumed to be plain xyz (4 columns, Z/species x y z), the entire second line is stored as a per-config “comment” property, and columns beyond the 4th are not read.
 *   Value is a string with the format of a series of triplets, separated by “:”, each triplet having the format: “&lt;name>:&lt;T>:&lt;m>”.
     *   The &lt;name> (string) names the column(s), &lt;T> is a one of “S”, “I”, “R”, “L”, and indicates the type in the column, “string”, “integer”, “real”, “logical”, respectively. &lt;m> is an integer > 0 specifying how many consecutive columns are being referred to.
+    * The sum of the counts "m" must equal M (defined in **FRAME**)

 #### **Per-atom data lines**

 Each column contains a sequence of primitive types, except string, which is replaced with simple string, separated by one or more whitespace characters, ending with EOL (optional for last line).
-The total number of columns in each row must be equal to the sum of the counts "m" in the "Properties" value string.
+The total number of columns in each row must be equal to the M and to the sum of the counts "m" in the "Properties" value string.

-## READING ase.atoms.Atoms FROM THIS FORMAT
+## READING `ase.atoms.Atoms` FROM THIS FORMAT

 Specific keys indicate special values, with specific order for overriding